 You have to give them only what they need and nothing more, so their faith is put into Elohim and then they themselves are ready to go on and learn the foundation of being righteous.

-They indeed need to do the commandments, but they need to reach that part in the proper order for the best outcome.
+They indeed need to perform righteousness, but they need to reach that part in the proper order for the best outcome.

 You don't want to turn them away, and you have to love YHWH before you want to obey him, you have to circumcise your heart.

-The gentiles were even from societies where their false religions actually had laws that appealed to the wicked human nature and none or not so many that made you keep yourself from any urge you had, so men probably took all of this into consideration to help ease them into the Truth of YHWH.
+The gentiles were even from societies where their false religions actually had laws that appealed to the wicked human nature and none or not so many that made you keep yourself from any urge you had, so men probably took all of this into consideration to help ease them into the Truth.